-The Lost Orpen for Mr. Blettsworthy On Rampole Island by H.G.
-Wells
+William Orpen’s dust jacket for Mr. Blettsworthy on Rampole Island by H.G.
+Wells.

 In 1916 William Orpen, then by no means the world famous artist he later became, painted the brilliant portrait of Sir John Benn which used to adorn the reception room of Bouverie House. (cont. below images).

 Portrait and study by Sir William Orpen (1916) of Sir John Benn (1850-1922) grandfather of MP and Cabinet Minister Tony Benn.
 According to Orpen’s studio book Sir John paid £200 for the portrait (that’s over £10,000 in today’s money).

 Who else but an artist, as was JWB, for a formal portrait would have agreed to wear his green Norfolk golfing jacket to set off his florid three bottle man complexion – being in fact a strict teetotaler?
 Fourteen years later Sir William Orpen painted Sir Ernest, thus achieving a unique father and son double. (cont. below image).